MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

     1. Check **Details** in the **Failure** screen of the setup process.
     1. Check *Summary.txt* and other setup log files that are by default present in the *%programfiles%\Microsoft SQL Server\nnn\Setup Bootstrap\Log* folder.
 For more information, see the [View and Read SQL Server Setup Log Files](/sql/database-engine/install-windows/view-and-read-sql-server-setup-log-files?view=sql-server-ver15&preserve-view=true) section.

-1. Check for a matching scenario in the next few sections and follow associated troubleshooting procedures for the corresponding scenario.
+1. Check for a matching scenario in the next few sections and follow associated troubleshooting steps for the corresponding scenario.
-1. If there is no matching scenario, look for additional pointers in the log files and also see the [CU and SP installation general info](#cu-and-sp-installation-general-info) section.
+1. If there is no matching scenario, look for additional pointers in the log files and also see the [CU and SP installation general info](#cumulative-updates-and-service-pack installation-information) section.

-## Wait on Database Engine recovery handle failed, 912, and 3417 errors
+## Wait on Database Engine recovery handle failed, 912 and 3417 errors

-Upgrade scripts are shipped with each SQL Server update and are executed after the binaries have been upgraded.
-When these scripts fail to execute, the setup program for update reports *Wait on Database Engine recovery handle failed* error in the error details section and logs [912](/sql/relational-databases/errors-events/mssqlserver-912-database-engine-error) and [3417](/sql/relational-databases/errors-events/mssqlserver-3417-database-engine-error) errors in the latest SQL Server Error log.
+Upgrade scripts are shipped with each SQL Server update and are executed after the SQL Server binaries have been upgraded.
+When these scripts fail to execute, the setup program reports *Wait on Database Engine recovery handle failed* error in the error details section and logs [912](/sql/relational-databases/errors-events/mssqlserver-912-database-engine-error) and [3417](/sql/relational-databases/errors-events/mssqlserver-3417-database-engine-error) errors in the latest SQL Server Error log.
 The 912 and 3417 are generic errors associated with database script upgrade failures and the messages preceding 912 error usually provides information on what exactly failed during the execution of these scripts.

 To troubleshoot and fix these errors, do the following steps:

 1. Review the SQL Server Errorlogs for details on failure.
-1. Start SQL Server with trace flag 902 to bypass upgrade script execution.
+1. Start SQL Server with [trace flag 902](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf902) to bypass upgrade script execution.
 1. Address the cause of the failure based on different scenarios.
    Following are some of the common causes of upgrade script failures and corresponding resolutions: